-At the beginning of the year I like to focus on NUMBERS!.
-The first week of school, I like to review numbers 1-5 to get a feel for how well my student know their numbers.
-Then, each week I focus on a number for the entire week and teach them a variety of ways to show a number.
+At the beginning of the year I like to focus on NUMBERS!
+The first week of school I like to review numbers 1-5 to get a feel for how well my students know their numbers.
+Then, each week I focus on a number for the entire week and teach them a variety of ways to show that specific number.

 I really like to teach my students how you can show a number in a variety of ways.
 I feel this really gives students such a deeper understanding of numbers and really helps them know their numbers inside and out!
 This also has led to lots of success when we get to addition, subtraction, teen numbers, etc. because they know so much about each number 1-10!

 Each week I focus on a number with my class.
 I also have a focus on how my students are going to show that number for the day.
 I have created a Numbers 1-10 Activities Pack that I do in my class each week.
 I do the activities in this pack for literally the first 10 weeks of school!
 However, the activities can be used any way that you want.
 After focusing on each number and using the activities from this pack, my students have gained an incredibly deep understanding of their numbers and how to show their numbers in a variety of ways!

 Throughout my blog (especially in the months of August, September, and October) you will see these number activities being completed by my students and how I use these activities in the class.

 Here is an example of what a week may look like.
 We are working on the number 2, so I have broken down what activities we do each day of the week.

 I like to incorporate the story we are focusing on during the week into our math learning.
 This week we are reading “Pete the Cat: I Love My White Shoes”.
 Another one of my favorites!